bigapplestrat/GitHubTutorial/README.md

 The `git log` lists the commits you've made to the repository in the past by ID and gives you the comments you saved along with them.

-We want to go back to the good ol' days.
+We want to go back to the good old days.
 Back when we just had a simple headline in our `README.md` file.
 Note the ID after the most recent commit, and enter it in the following command.
 The ID is a long string of 40 characters unique to each commit.

 ```sh
 git revert yourCommitIdGoesHere